Gap insurance can provide valuable protection during the early years of your car's life if you have a loan or a lease.

-If your vehicle has been totaled by covered peril, such as an accident, theft, fire, flood, tornado, vandalism, or hurricane, then by claiming through your collision or comprehensive coverage your insurance company will settle by paying actual cash value for your car.
+If your vehicle has been totaled by a covered peril, such as an accident, theft, fire, flood, tornado, vandalism, or hurricane, your insurance company will pay you the actual cash value for your car, if you have comprehensive and collision insurance.
 This amount is often considerably less than the actual amount you still owe on your loan or the amount due for a lease payoff.

 When the amount of your ACV payout is less than what you owe on your lease or loan, the loss from this financial shortfall is the "gap" you can be left owing.

 This is how a "gap" occurs (using fictitious numbers):

 - You choose a car that costs $25,000 and you drive it off the lot.